 - Finals

-Additionally, the winner of the finals will travel to Chicago to represent UW–Madison at the Midwest Association of Graduate Schools (MAGS) regional 3MT® competition March 29-31, 2023.
+Additionally, the winner of the finals will travel to represent UW–Madison at the Midwest Association of Graduate Schools (MAGS) regional 3MT® competition in Indianapolis, Indiana, April 2 – 4, 2025.

 For Competitors